yunglean4171/License-API-System/README.md

 ## Installation guide
 ### 1. MySQL
 To create this project I used free mysql service [RemoteMySQL](https://remotemysql.com/) its fast enough to store and make operations on small amount of data (up to 100mb).
 But u can use [XAMPP](https://www.apachefriends.org/) if you use windows/macos/linux its completely free.
-When its done sign in to mysql root priviliges account and create database named ***licensesystem*** then import **sql.sql** file.
+When its done sign in to mysql root user and create database named ***licensesystem*** then import **sql.sql** file.
 ### 2. API
 Open ***api.py*** file and edit mysql login credentials: